top of page

 To watch all 2024 SVDP National Assembly keynotes & Panel discussions please click button below.

-Established in 1871, the Society of St. Vincent de Paul Archdiocese of Galveston-Houston is a 501(c)3 faith-based organization with a mission for members to grow spiritually through person-to-person service in our community.
-The Society serves ten counties throughout the greater Houston area through a network of 54 parish-based chapters ("Conferences"), more than 1,700 volunteers ("Vincentians"), and a food network of localized pantries.
-Assistance is given to neighbors in need throughout the Galveston-Houston area through its Home Visit Program, Food Network, Clothing Vouchers, Resiliency Programs, and Disaster Response
+Established in 1871, the Society of St. Vincent de Paul is a 501(c)3 faith-based, non-profit organization with the mission to grow spiritually through person-to-person service to all in need in our community.
+The Society serves 10 counties throughout the greater Houston area.
+Through a network of more than 50 parish-based chapters, called “Conferences” that have a combined total of 1,700 volunteers, called “Vincentians.”
+Vincentians respond to the needs of our neighbors through four main pillars.
+Our work includes Homelessness Prevention, Basic Needs, Resiliency Programs, and Disaster Relief.

 bottom of page